 Even if you do get a burst of pimples, there are multiple separate avenues for counteracting the oily skin, including natural topical treatments like sea buckthorn oil.

-Overall, tribulus terrestris is a perfectly safe supplement for acne.
+Overall, tribulus terrestris is a perfectly safe, and potentially beneficial supplement for acne.

 Thanks for reading!